 Safety Tips: Fastpitch Softball

 - Batting helmets must be worn whenever a player is at bat, waiting to bat, running the bases, or helping coaches at first or third base.
 Some leagues may even require pitchers to wear them.
 Helmets should cover both ears and have an approved face guard attached that fits comfortably.
-If the helmet has a chin strap, make sure to fasten it securely.
+If the helmet has a chin strap, it should be fastened securely.

 - Softball spikes should have molded plastic cleats rather than metal ones.
 Most youth leagues don't allow metal spikes.